Dreaming381/TextMeshDOTS/README.md

 TextMeshDOTS is a standalone text package for DOTS, forked from [Latios Framework/Calligraphics](https://github.com/Dreaming381/Latios-Framework/tree/master/Calligraphics).

 Prior to version 0.9.0, TextMeshDOTS used static font atlas textures from TextCore FontAssets.
-As of version 0.9.0, generates all requiered font textures dynamically on the fly.
+As of version 0.9.0, TextMeshDOTS generates all required font textures dynamically on the fly.
 This is made possible by utilizing the [Harfbuzz](https://harfbuzz.github.io/) library.
 Thanks to it, TextMeshDOTS now works directly with native Truetype and Opentype fonts (file ending `*.ttf` and `*.otf`) and does not need Unity `Font` or `FontAsset`.
 The [HarfbuzzUnity](https://github.com/Dreaming381/HarfbuzzUnity) plugin for MacOS, Linux and Windows was made by Dreaming381.
-Furthermore, TextMeshDOTS is now also capabaple to render the newest version of colored emoji fonts natively without any additonal library dependencies such as freetype:
+Furthermore, TextMeshDOTS is now also capable to render the newest version of colored emoji fonts natively without any additional library dependencies such as freetype:
 [COLRv1 fonts](https://developer.chrome.com/blog/colrv1-fonts).
 It cannot (and may never) work with bitmap and svg version of these fonts (read linked blog for "Why?").
+Lastly, a new feature in TextMeshDOTS version 0.9.0 is the ability to automaticaly work with font families, so e.g. select the "bold-italic" member when that style is selected (more below).

 TextMeshDOTS renders world space text similar to TextMeshPro.
 It leverages the [Unity Entities](https://docs.unity3d.com/Packages/com.unity.entities@1.2/manual/index.html)